Cities offer cash as they compete for new residents amid remote work boom

 If the lower cost of living, more affordable housing, and less traffic weren’t enough of an incentive, remote workers can receive cold hard cash for bringing their talents (and salaries) to more rural destinations.

 Many of these programs aren’t new.
 In 2018, the city of Tulsa, Oklahoma launched an incentive program that offered 250 remote workers $10,000 to relocate there.
-Last year Vermont, The Shoals region of Alabama, and Topeka, Kansas all launched similar programs, offering remote workers between $5,000 and $15,000.
+Last year Vermont, The Shoals region of Alabama, and Topeka, Kansas all launched similar programs, offering workers between $5,000 and $15,000.

 But now, amid the coronavirus pandemic, more employees are working remotely—and more destinations are offering cash to these workers to relocate.
 Cities and towns have long offered companies financial rewards for bringing jobs and tax revenues to their region, but now many are turning their attention, and incentives, toward these individual mobile workers.